IRVLUTD/SceneReplica/README.md

 [Optional]

-0. Download the models of YCB objects as described above
+0. Download the models of YCB objects as described above.
+Make sure creating a symlink to the gazebo models into your Fetch Gazebo src/models/: `~/src/fetch_gazebo/fetch_gazebo/models`

 1. launch the tabletop ycb scene with only the robot
     ```Shell